What is trade finance?

 Introduction of capital by financiers: assisting exporter to ship merchandise or provide services.

-Fund payment and collection
+Fund payment and collection by service provider

-Logistics (if applicable)
+Logistics (If applicable)

 Introduction of capital by financiers: assisting importer to purchase merchandise or services.

 Traditional finance service providers - such as banks - struggle to adapt to the rigorous regulatory environment that exists for small and medium enterprise, and especially in parts of the world where the marketplace is less mature.
 Specialists, such as those at Nu-Credits, are able to expedite trade by providing finance which bridges the gap.

 Furthermore, the trade finance sector demonstrates a rare characteristic: it is inherently low risk since capital recovery rates tend to be quite high.

 The industry then, is attractive to investment and exhibits a diversified investment profile.

 A Flourishing Market

 Trade finance caters for almost all global trade and as time has passed, this support has continued to grow.